 - Updated: We have installed Portakabin® portable buildings at Bradford Combined Court, Kingston-Upon-Hull Combined Court and Leeds Combined Court.
 The buildings provide additional rooms for jurors to deliberate, which in turn means more jury trials can take place.
 The Bradford and Hull portable buildings are now being used.
 The Leeds portable building will be used from on Monday 21 September 2020.

 - Crown Courts are dealing with a range of work, much of which is being done remotely.
 This includes sentencing hearings and all urgent applications including applications for bail and applications to extend custody time limits.
 Pre-trial preparation hearings and further case management hearings are also taking place.

-- Updated: The Judiciary has published a note of listing in magistrates’ courts during coronavirus outbreak.
+- The judiciary has published a note of listing in magistrates’ courts during coronavirus outbreak.

 - All questions about paying an outstanding criminal court fine should be sent to our National Compliance and Enforcement Service at NCESWE@justice.gov.uk or call 0300 123 9252.